uclalawcovid19behindbars/data/README.md

 _Data to add?
 Please email covidbehindbars@law.ucla.edu_

-_Questions about the data?
-Read our Data Dictionary, `data_dictionary_confirmed_cases_deaths.pdf`._
+_Questions about a dataset?
+Read the Data Dictionary accompanying each dataset which answers FAQs._

 _Further Questions?
 Contact data science fellows Chase Hommeyer and Michael Everett at hommeyer@law.ucla.edu and everett@law.ucla.edu_

-### Description of our Data
-This repository contains one dataset, COVID-19 Jail/Prison Confirmed Cases & Deaths, in `.csv` and `.xlsx` formats.
-We've also posted a data dictionary to accompany the data, `data_dictionary_confirmed_cases_deaths.pdf`.
-It contains FAQs, a description of each variable, and notes about how each state reports Covid-19 counts.
-The data were collected by Grace diLaura and Kalind Parish.
+This repository contains fives datasets, each in both `.csv` and `.xlsx` formats.
+To accompany each dataset, we've posted a data dictionary for each one.
+Please read it if you are using one of our datasets.
+It contains FAQs, a description of each variable, and notes.

+### Description of Datasets
+* COVID-19 Jail/Prison Confirmed Cases & Deaths
+   * Data File Name: `ConfirmedCasesAndDeaths_[date].[xlsx/csv]`
+   * Data Dictionary: `data_dictionary_confirmed_cases_deaths.pdf`
-The data contain cumulative confirmed COVID-19 case counts and death counts in U.S. jail/prison facilities, separately for staff and residents, for every day since data collection began on March 31st, 2020.
+   * Description: This dataset contains cumulative confirmed COVID-19 case counts and death counts in U.S. jail/prison facilities, separately for staff and residents, for every day since data collection began on March 31st, 2020.
 The data were collected primarily from Department of Corrections websites.

-Not all states report facility-specific counts, so some rows of the dataset are aggregate state-wide counts, not counts within a specific facility.
-You can identify these rows by filtering on column `Facility.Specific == 0`.
-For more information about the format of the data and our data collection procedure, please see our data dictionary data_dictionary_confirmed_cases_deaths.pdf`.
+* COVID-19 Related Immigration Filings
+   * Data File Name: `COVID-19_Related_Immigration_Filings.[xlsx/csv]`
+   * Data Dictionary:
+   * Description: This dataset contains immigration-related filings regarding Covid-19 as self-reported by attorneys.
+Filings are submitted by attorneys through a Google Form which we distributed via email list servs to a large network of advocates.
+It lists information about the filing including the outcome and the presence of various COVID-19 health risk factors for the plaintiff such as diabetes, lung conditions, etc.

+* COVID-19 Related Youth Filings & Court Orders
+   * Data File Name: `COVID-19_Related_Youth_Filings_and_Court_Orders.[xlsx/csv]`
+   * Data Dictionary:
+   * Description: This dataset contains legal requests and court orders regarding youth facilities and COVID-19.

+* COVID-19 Youth Correctional Facilities
+   * Data File Name: `COVID-19_Youth_Correctional_Facilities.[xlsx/csv]`
+   * Data Dictionary:
+   * Description: This dataset contains cumulative confirmed COVID-19 case counts, testing, visitation policy, etc. in U.S. youth correctional facilities.

+* COVID-19 Immigration Detention Facilities:
+   * Data File Name: `COVID-19_Immigration_Detention_Facilities.[xlsx/csv]`
+   * Data Dictionary:
+   * Description: This dataset contains confirmed COVID-19 case counts and death counts in U.S. ICE detention facilities, separately for staff and residents.
+It also contains information about visitation policies.

 ### Additional Data
-This dataset is just one of many that our project maintains.
-The rest is posted on our Google Sheets link here: https://docs.google.com/spreadsheets/d/1X6uJkXXS-O6eePLxw2e4JeRtM41uPZ2eRcOA_HkPVTk/edit#gid=1641553906
+These datasets are just five of many that our project maintains.
+The rest are posted on our Google Sheets link here: https://docs.google.com/spreadsheets/d/1X6uJkXXS-O6eePLxw2e4JeRtM41uPZ2eRcOA_HkPVTk/edit#gid=1641553906

 Visit the above link to check out the following other datasets:

-* COVID-19 Jail/Prison Confirmed Cases & Deaths: _This dataset contains the same data as in this repository, except it only has today's cumulative counts, not the history of counts back to March 31st._
 * COVID-19 Related Jail Releases: Tracking number of residents released for jail population reduction efforts
 * COVID-19 Related Prison Releases: Tracking number of residents released for prison population reduction efforts
 * COVID-19 Correctional Pop.
 Reduction Requests: Requests for authoritiative actions necessary to reduce correctional population densities
 * COVID-19 Correctional Pop.
 Reduction Responses: System responses and authoritative actions to reduce correctional population densities
 * COVID-19 Related Legal Filings & Court Orders: Tracking specific legal requests and court orders
-* COVID-19 Related Immigration Filings: Cataloging immigration-related filings self-reported by attorneys
-* COVID-19 Related Youth Filings & Court Orders: Tracking specific legal requests and court orders regarding youth facilities
-* COVID-19 Youth Correctional Facilities: Confirmed cases, requests for decarceration, responses, and policy in youth correctional facilities
-* COVID-19 Immigration Detention Facilities: Confirmed cases, requests for decarceration, responses, and policy in immigration detention facilities
 * COVID-19 Visitation Policy by State (Prisons): Tracking visitation suspension policies and offerings of compensatory remote access
 * COVID-19 Jail/Prison Condition Policies: Descriptive summaries of ongoing policies affecting carceral conditions
 * COVID-19 Fundraisers & Mutual Aid Efforts: Links and descriptions of COVID-19 fundraising efforts